cg-tuwien/Auto-Vk-Toolkit/README.md

-# *Exekutor* Vulkan rendering framework featuring *Auto-Vk*
+# Exekutor + Auto-Vk

 *Exekutor* is a modern C++17-based rendering framework for the Vulkan 1.2 API.
 It aims to hit the sweet spot between programmer-convenience and efficiency while still supporting full Vulkan functionality.
+To achieve this goal, this framework uses [*Auto-Vk*](https://github.com/cg-tuwien/Auto-Vk), a convenience and productivity layer atop [Vulkan-Hpp](https://github.com/KhronosGroup/Vulkan-Hpp).

 # Installation